tinesoft/generator-ngx-library/README.md

-skip-travis  | skips the integration with Travis CI skip-coveralls  | skips the integration with Coveralls (code coverage) skip-gh-releasing  | skips the releasing of the library on Github npm          | forces usage of `npm` to install dependencies
+skip-travis  | skips the integration with Travis CI skip-coveralls  | skips the integration with Coveralls (code coverage) skip-gh-releasing  | skips the releasing of the library on Github del-excluded-files  | deletes excluded files that have been found in the file system (from previous generation for example) npm          | forces usage of `npm` to install dependencies

 # Overall Directory Structure